Gunnar Einarsson

 Gunnar Einarsson (born 7 July 1976) is a retired Icelandic footballer who played as a defender.

-He is probably best remembered for his time as a player with KR Reykjavík and Valur, with whom he won four Úrvalsdeild titles between 2000 and 2007.
-Gunnar won one cap for Iceland at international level.
+Gunnar is probably best remembered for his time as a player with KR Reykjavík and Valur, with whom he won four Úrvalsdeild titles between 2000 and 2007.
+He was capped by Iceland at international level.

 Club career

 Valur

 Adept anywhere in defence or as a defensive midfielder, Gunnar began his career at Úrvalsdeild side Valur, alongside fellow young players Eiður Guðjohnsen and Ívar Ingimarsson.
 He made his debut during the 1995 season, making 9 appearances.
 He played in 15 of Valur's 18 league games during the 1996 season and departed the club in January 1997.

 Roda JC Kerkrade

-Gunnar moved to the Netherlands in January 1997 to sign for Eredivisie side Roda JC Kerkrade.
-Gunnar spent the majority of his time with the club away on loan and failed to make an appearance before departing in April 2000.